-General Rules of Interpretation (GRI) are the rules for determining the appropriate commodity code of a product.
+General Rules of Interpretation (GRI) are the rules governing Customs Classification, the action of determining the appropriate commodity code for a product.
 The accurate classification of a product requires a sound understanding of these rules.
 These rules have legal values and are usually part of Customs legislation around the world.
 As Customs classification remains to biggest area of dispute with Customs authorities and is part of the business Customs compliance obligations, this article explains the principles behind the rules and how to apply them.

 Legal Framework of the General Rules of Interpretation (GRI)